nodefortytwo/famelab/sites/all/modules/twitter/README.txt

 The above links to a search in Twitter over the #drupal tag and a to the @drupal profile.
 These filters are avilable when configuring a tweets Views.

 How to post to Twitter
 ======================
 1. Read the OAuth section to install and configure OAuth.
-2. Once OAuth has been configured, go to admin/settings/twitter/post and select from which node types a user may post to Twitter and the default message.
+2. Once OAuth has been configured, go to admin/config/services/twitter/post and select from which node types a user may post to Twitter and the default message.
-3. Verify permissions at admin/user/permissions.
+3. Verify permissions at admin/people/permissions.
 4. Add a Twitter account and try to edit or post content.

+Further information can be found at http://drupal.org/node/1016584.

 How to sign in with Twitter
 ===========================
 Existing and new users can sign in with Twitter by enabling the twitter_signin module.
 The following scenarios are being contemplated so far:

 * A visitor logs in with his Twitter account and, once authenticated at Twitter.com, he fills in his email in the Drupal registration form and receives an email to log in and set his account